 If you want to keep it cheap you could book an economy level boat, skip a hostess, etc. The group I was with was pretty laid back financially so we splurged a lot for the highest level of bottle service, nice dinners, etc. but it’s up to you how you want to live your week!

 IS IT INSANE?

 Yes and no. I can’t tell you how many times I get asked this question because it definitely has a reputation and not everyone wants to have a trip like that.
 From what I’ve been told, it’s mellowed out a bit compared to what it used to be but yes, it is still crazy.

 However, it doesn’t have to be super crazy.
 Each night there are 1-3 different Yacht Week organized events.
 If you want to drink all day, go to all three parties, and stay out until 6am, you can.
-We, on the other hand, spent most of our days adventuring sober and went to at most two parties per night, some nights barely drinking and heading home early to lay on the boat star-gazing and talking about life (or sloths).
+We, on the other hand, spent most of our days adventuring sober (saving our drinking for the organized events) and some nights even headed home early to lay on the boat star-gazing and talking about life together (or sloths).

 Get a hostess.
 Why?
 Imagine waking up on a boat, possibly sea-sick, possibly hungover, and having to cook for yourself and/or for your entire crew in a hot yacht kitchen below deck possibly during stormy weather.
 Sound fun?
 No. There's nothing better than a hostess because they make the magic happen - they cook for you, they make dinner reservations for you, they really do everything your skipper does not.
 If you want to have a relaxing vacation, free of work, you need one.
 They are worth it 100 times over, I promise.